MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

 ## Create a Windows Runtime Component (BankAccountWRC)
 Begin by creating a new project in Microsoft Visual Studio.
 Create a **Visual C++ Windows Runtime Component (C++/WinRT)** project, and name it *BankAccountWRC* (for "bank account Windows Runtime Component").

 The newly-created project contains a file named `Class.idl`.
-Rename that file `BankAccountWRC.idl` so that, when you build, your component's Windows Runtime metadata file is named for the component itself.
-In `BankAccountWRC.idl`, define your interface as in the listing below.
+Rename that file `BankAccount.idl` (renaming the `.idl` file automatically renames the dependent `.h` and `.cpp` files, too).
+Replace the contents of `BankAccount.idl` with the listing below.

 ```idl
 // BankAccountWRC.idl